 What was your greatest experience while teaching in Siem Reap?

 For my birthday, three different classes surprised me with a birthday cake and one group of advanced students made me a jar filled with flowers and little notes about how they felt about me!
 Definitely had a huge cry that day!
 The students here are genuinely so magical.
 Their inquisitive minds and passion for learning is so refreshing and makes you so enthusiastic to teach.
+I really loved my experience teaching English in Cambodia.

 What piece of advice would you give to those considering teaching in Cambodia that you wish that you had been told?